 - Individuals with immunosuppression may not make a full immune response to vaccination

-- As there is limited evidence on response in immunosuppressed individuals there is also no evidence upon which to base advice on the optimal timing of delivery.
-However, a recent study suggested immune responses were better in patients with cancer who received their chemotherapy at least 2 weeks earlier
+- As there is limited evidence on response in immunosuppressed individuals there is also very little evidence upon which to base advice on the optimal timing of delivery.
+However, one study suggested immune responses were better in patients with cancer who received their chemotherapy at least 2 weeks earlier

 - Specialists may advise their patients based on their knowledge and understanding of their immune status and likely immune response to vaccination but should also consider the risk from COVID-19 and the patient’s likelihood of exposure